 Do I have to come to London as part of my studies?

 You can study for your degree wherever you live in the world.
 There is no requirement to come to London as part of you studies.
-Although for MBA/MSc International Management you must attend study sessions in London or Hong Kong.
 You may attend optional study sessions in London for many courses.

 You can sit examinations in most countries, check the list of examination centres for your nearest centre.

 Can I transfer to study in the UK?

 Our qualifications are well respected around the world, and are recognised by a wide range of universities for transfer or as the first part of 1+2 programme.
 This means that you study the first year of your degree outside the UK.
 Then, for your second and third years, you study at a College of the University of London or another university elsewhere in the UK.
 Some UK universities have special admissions arrangements for second year entry from our courses, include Kingston, Surrey, Sheffield, and Westminster.
 You need to apply direct to the University or College at which you would like to study.

 Watch our alumni videos on YouTube to hear their experience.